jere1882/dl-blog/content/blog/a-review-of-semantic-segmentation-architectures.md

 ![[Pasted image 20240607060140.png]]

-In the paper, the author describe how the encoder part is quite standard:
+In the paper, the authors describe how the encoder part is quite standard:

 *The encoder network in SegNet is topologically identical to the convolutional layers in VGG16.
 We remove the fully connected layers of VGG16 which makes the SegNet encoder network significantly smaller and easier to train than many other recent architectures*